-Cryptocurrencies, Crypto mining and Crypto Trading are fascinating to me.
+Cryptocurrencies, Crypto Mining and Crypto Trading are fascinating to me.
 In fact, just the idea of money and currency has been of interest since I was a small child.

 Why is some paper more valuable than other paper?
 Why was I horrified to hear of a drug dealer who burned over 2 million dollars in cash just to keep his family warm in the winter?
-Or the urban legend of people making purchases with wheelbarrows of cash due to inflation.
+Or the urban legend of people making purchases with wheelbarrows of cash due to extreme rates of inflation.
 At least, that’s the story I remember from Social Studies class in the 4th grade.

 Why is a dime smaller than a nickel when it’s worth twice as much?

 The sound of coins and tokens jingling in my pocket as a kid was exciting!
 I knew with a pocket full of tokens, I could spend lots of time at the video arcade.
 I remember saving tokens from Chuck E. Cheese’s.
 Was it because of the perceived value?
-Or just to ensure that I could play some games at my next visit.
+Or just to ensure that I could play some games at my next visit?
 Either way, these metal discs gave me comfort knowing there was fun just around the corner when I cashed them in for a digital challenge with Ms. Pac-Man or Donkey Kong.